 If you’re anything like me, you’re probably not the handiest person on the planet.
 But come on, that’s not keeping you from wanting to try your hand at some DIY home decor!
 If you’re reading this, the timing couldn’t be better!
 C&M Textiles has put together a great article with tips on how to reupholster your dated, yet favorite pieces of home decor.
 Not only have we created this easy to follow guide, we also have all the DIY upholstery fabric you can dream of!
-Get those old records off the shelf and let your favorite songs play while you drift off into your upholstery project.
+Get those old records off the shelf and let your favourite songs play while you drift off into your upholstery project.

-What can I Feasibly Upholster?
+What Can I Feasibly Upholster?

 Straight lines are your best bet.
 When dealing with curved lines, the process can be challenging if your not experiences with making a pleat.
 Our suggestion is to start with a square, dining room chair seat, or a rectangular bench top.
 This will be a great introduction to DIY upholstery and give you the confidence you need to accomplish more complicated projects later.